confluentinc/event-streaming-patterns/docs/stream-processing/event-joiner.md

 ## Problem

-How can event streams combine with another table or stream to produce enriched events?
+How can I enrich an event stream?

 ## Solution